stonybrook-lin539/main/source/main/04_universals/01_overgeneration.md

 if the subject does not contain an adjective (like *old*), then use the inflected verb form; otherwise, use the base form.
 So we would get *The old man snore* but *The man snores*.
-Write a trigram grammar that captures this unnatural condition.
+Write a trigram grammar (it may be positive or negative) that captures this unnatural condition.
 :::

 These exercises show that our models **overgenerate** from a typological perspective.